Administrative Rules and Policies

 Summer school — The same total minutes and hours are required for summer classes as during the fall or spring semesters, but they are compressed into a shorter period of time.

 Lewis & Clark Law School is required to comply with the ABA Standards for Approval of Law Schools.
 The ABA Standards may be found at http://www.americanbar.org/groups/legal_education/resources/standards.html.
-Any student at the law school who believes there is a significant problem that directly implicates the school’s compliance with the ABA Standards should do the following:
+Any current student at the law school who believes there is a significant problem that may implicate the school’s compliance with the ABA Standards should follow the steps enumerated below.
+If a faculty or staff member becomes aware of a student complaint, they should notify the Dean or the Associate Dean for Student Affairs, who will jointly assess whether the student complaint implicates an ABA Standard.
+If the student complaint is determined to implicate an ABA Standard, the Associate Dean for Student Affairs will notify the complaining student of the process enumerated below.

-- Deliver a written complaint to at least two of the following: the Dean, the Associate Dean for Faculty, or the Associate Dean for Student Affairs.
+- Deliver a written complaint to at least two of the following: the Dean, the Associate Dean for Academic Affairs, or the Associate Dean for Student Affairs.
 A written complaint can be an e-mail, a fax, hand-delivered, or U.S. mail.

-- The writing should describe in detail the behavior, program, process, or other matter that is the subject of the complaint, and must explain how the matter implicates the law school’s program of legal education and its compliance with a specific, identified ABA Standard(s).
+- The written complaint should describe in detail the behavior, program, process, or other matter that is the subject of the complaint, and explain how the matter may implicate the law school’s program of legal education and its compliance the ABA Standard(s).
+If the student is aware of the specific standard that is implicated, they are encouraged to reference the ABA Standard at-issue in their written complaint.

 - The writing must provide the name, official law school e-mail address, and a street address of the complaining student, to enable the administrator to communicate about the complaint with the complaining student.